ADSteele916/nwhacks2022/README.md

 ## Technology

 Our implementation uses OpenAI's Python API and a Flask backend.
+We considered using Django but felt that it was unncessarily heavy for our use case.

 ## Running